skibinska/tribute-page/README.md

 ## What?

-A Maria Skłodowska Curie tribute page as a Free Code Camp front end project.
+A Maria Skłodowska Curie tribute page.

 ## Why?